 The directors (both of whom also star in the movie) make the difficult decision to kill one of the main characters and big stars long before the end of the movie, just like Marion Crane in Hitchcock’s Psycho (1960).
 And just like Janet Leigh’s character, the character also dies in toilet (albeit in very different circumstances, plus there is not shower in here)!
 Another major difference is that this loss is not compensated by a complex and riveting script following the death and – unlike in Hitchcock’s masterpiece – the narrative becomes banal.

-Damsel is showing in the 68th Berlin International Film Festival, which started yesterday.
-It’s in the event’s Competition, but it’s extremely unlikely to snatch the top prize.
-In fact numerous journalists, walked out of the film throughout the session presumably out of boredom.
+Damsel showed in the 68th Berlin International Film Festival, when this piece was originally written.
+It showed in Competition, but it didn’t win any prizes.
+In fact numerous journalists walked out of the film throughout the session presumably out of boredom.